shivanshsoni/MoviesLibrary2/README.md

 ![The move list](app/documentation/examples/list.png)

 #### 3) Editing and deleting movies ####
-You can view, edit or delete a movie by selecting it from the list.
+You can view, modify or delete a movie by selecting it from the list.
 To edit the movie simply change the details and select the save checkmark once more.

-To delete a movie select delete from the menu located in the upper right corner of the application.
+To delete a movie , select delete from the menu located in the upper right corner of the application.
 ![Viewing, editing and deleting a movie](app/documentation/examples/delete.png)